 I loudly claim my struggle against the detention centres for immigrants and against Regina Pacis in particular.
 It was an infamous place that was luckily closed down but whose corpse continues to spread a horrible stink and whose walls are still impregnated with the blood and anger of millions of individuals who were locked up there and raped of their lives.
 In my opinion such places should not only be closed down, but be totally razed to the ground so that not even the memory of their infamy will remain.
 Yes, for a few years there has been the custom to celebrate 'remembrance day' [in memory of the victims who died in nazi concentration camps]: if we did not live in an upside-down world, they would probably celebrate 'oblivion day', the total destruction of all concentration camps.
-And I want to point out that I do not use the word 'concentration camp' as rhetoric or because it has become fashionable among left-wing politicians who created the modern camps, I use it because it is a rigorous definition.
-As in the old colonial and nazi camps, in fact, people locked up in the CPTs did not commit any crime, they are only undesirables at the mercy of police and exploited by the bosses of the moment.
-Besides being jails for immigrants, the CPTs are places where foreign labourers, who can be blackmailed more easily, are selected from.
+And I want to point out that I do not use the word by directing our gaze at our daily lives can we understand what gets all of us into the condition of immigrants.
+First though we must define a fundamental concept: that of clandestinity.